malcolmrichardson/queue-implementation/README.md

 # queue-implementation

-Implementation of a Queue utilizing a Linked List, in C++.
+Implementation of a Queue utilizing a Linked List in C++.